 In the final version of Superman Falling, the plot is entirely fictional, the protagonist is not me—his guilt has different roots, the situation is different – my own experience mostly replaced.
 But somehow the act of replacing almost everything, and transplanting my sense of grief and guilt – made the story “work” more effectively—not perfectly at all, but the best I was capable of then!

 And the process of crafting the story was part of a transformation in my life.
 Those flashes of understanding and fleeting moments of control I’d felt whetted my appetite for learning more about storytelling… and that hunger is something that has given my life purpose and meaning for more than a decade.

 “Superman Falling” was first published in Colorado Review.

 EPISODE 05: “How to Write Your Own Biography” When her best friend is diagnosed with cancer an empty-nester takes a road trip, leaving her husband at home.

 This past Thursday, I came home to the treat of this copy of Chariton Review in my mailbox.
-Lest you be misled by the 2018 date on the cover, it is actually the most recent volume that just came out.
-Apparently they got a little bit behind.
-I’m interested by the choice they’ve apparently made not to skip any issues.
-I wonder, will they henceforth be a year behind?
+(Lest you be misled by the 2018 date on the cover, it is actually the most recent volume, arriving in 2019.
+Apparently they got a little bit behind.)

 The characters and events of this story are entirely fictional, but the layout of the home where Jean and her husband Bradley live is based on the home I grew up in.
 I can see them moving around each other in that house of my memory.